Skip to main content

 What you study

-• introduction to and clarification of the myths, misconceptions, and perceptions of hydrogen
+• the myths, misconceptions and perceptions of hydrogen

-• overview of the current state of hydrogen usage nationally and internationally, and its position in the UK energy market
+• an overview of the current state of hydrogen usage and its position in the UK energy market

 How you learn

-You receive up to 14 hours of taught face-to-face lectures and demonstration sessions at our Net Zero Industry Innovation Centre.
+There are up to 14 hours of face-to-face lectures and interactive sessions at our Net Zero Industry Innovation Centre, Middlesbrough.

 Entry requirements